An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of senescence times: Proof of Propositions and

 We thus only have to combine the above with Lemma~\ref{lemm:practical_errors_estimators} for $\varepsilon = \varepsilon_p $ and $\alpha = \alpha_p$ to conclude that~\eqref{eq:bounds_confidence_interval} is true with probability at least $1- p$ (we notice that $\alpha_p$ is of the form given in Remark~\ref{rem:minimum_smoothing_parameter}, so is optimal).

-\paragraph{Acknowledgement.} \!This work is funded by the Fondation Mathématique Jacques Hadamard.
+\paragraph{Acknowledgements.} This work was partially funded by the Fondation Mathématique Jacques Hadamard and by the European Union ERC-2024-COG MUSEUM-101170884.
+Additional support was provided by the France 2030 program, administered by the French National Research Agency (ANR), under grant ANR-23-EXMA-0005.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency (ERCEA).
+Neither the European Union nor the granting authority can be held responsible for them.
 The author warmly thanks Marie Doumic for her guidance during the realisation of this work, and her careful proofreading of the article.
 He also thanks Milica Tomašević for her careful proofreading of the introduction.
+Finally, he thanks the anonymous referee for their comments and questions that allow him to improve this manuscript.